nicehash/excavator/api/README.md

 # <a name="device-set-oc-profile"></a> device.set.oc_profile

 Sets overclocking profile which is automatically reverted when Excavator exits.
 You need to run Excavator with admin privileges for this method to work.
 When device has applied OC profile, memory is reverted back to 0 delta memory clock for the time of DAG generation.
-This greatly reduces the change of faulty DAG being generated.
+This greatly reduces the chance of faulty DAG being generated.

 Command parameter # | Type | Description
 -------|---------|---------